German occupation of Estonia during World War II: Political resistance

-Estonians in Nazi military units
+Estonians in German military units

-The annexation of Estonia by the USSR in 1940 was complete, but never recognized internationally except by Eastern Bloc countries.
-After the annexation, Estonians were subject to conscription into the Red Army, which by international law is illegal if Estonia is not considered to have been a part of the USSR.
-When the Soviets retreated from Estonia and Germany fully occupied it, in the summer of 1941, the Germans continued the practice of dragooning Estonian men, although the majority joined the German Army voluntarily, often out of the desire to fight the USSR, which had made strong enemies with many groups of society in Estonia after introducing their Marxist economic system.
-Up to March 1942 drafted Estonians mostly served in the rear of the Army Group North security.
+When Germany fully occupied Estonia in the summer of 1941, the Germans began recruiting Estonian men into Wehrmacht rear security units, with the majority joining voluntarily, often out of the desire to fight the USSR which had occupied and annexed the country in 1940.
+Up to March 1942, drafted Estonians mostly served in the security units in the Army Group North Rear area.
 On August 28, 1942 the German powers announced the legal compilation of the so-called "Estonian Legion" within the Waffen SS.
 Oberführer Franz Augsberger was nominated the commander of the legion.
 Up to the end of 1942 about 1,280 men volunteered into the training camp.
 Bataillon Narwa was formed from the first 800 men of the Legion to have finished their training at Heidelager, being sent in April 1943 to join the Division Wiking in Ukraine.
 They replaced the Finnish Volunteer Battalion, recalled to Finland for political reasons.
 In March 1943, a partial mobilization was carried out in Estonia during which 12,000 men were conscripted into the SS.
 On May 5, 1943 the 3rd Waffen-SS Brigade (Estonian), another fully Estonian unit, was formed and sent to the front near Nevel.